exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

 reading and writing.
 And it is quite obvious that the human mind is not equipped with an infinite memory of characters.

-However, this rational ends when some extreme cases come into play.
+However, this all ends when some extreme cases come into play.
 If the code is too succinct, or too abstract, than it is still true that the programmer does not need to read that much, but instead she has to do a lot to *understand* the code.
 It may very well be that code that is too succinct fails on the *pragmatic* side of representing the solution to a problem.
 So the aim is not to write succinct code but to write understandable code, and that's where pragmatism comes in.

 We have addressed pragmatism [before](http://daniel.kxpq.de/pensieve/pragmatic-power), and in